ErckLV/A_Paralelos/README.md

 RESUMEN DE LOS CODIGOS:
 -----------------------

--hola.c : Basic communication test between processors.
-Recognize master worker -ejemplo1.c : Basic example of integration using rectangles, calculating pi using a quarter of a circle
+- hola.c : Basic communication test between processors.
+Recognize master worker
+- ejemplo1.c : Basic example of integration using rectangles, calculating pi using a quarter of a circle